 He had an unsettling habit of avoiding my eyes.
-I had seen it with soldiers at the front too long.
+I had seen it in soldiers at the front too long.
 But what in others might have seemed a peculiar sense of modesty or even pain did not seem so in Pyle.
-Almost it seemed he wasn’t protecting himself but me, sparing me from something.
+It almost seemed he wasn’t protecting himself but me, sparing me from something.
 Only when he did meet my eyes, to ask a question or emphasize a point, did you feel it, the old piercing.

 ‘Hemingway’s there, you know,’ I said.
 ‘Paris.’

 ‘Still?’ said Pyle.
 ‘Le Grand Capitaine himself.
 Sober yet?’

 ‘Why start now?’
 I said.
 He seemed to appreciate that.

 ‘What about you?’
 I asked.
 ‘Where are you coming from?’

 Pyle studied me for a moment longer than was comfortable.
 He let out a long, slow breath.
 Then he sipped his coffee and examined the brim.

 ‘I went back to the beaches,’ he said.

 ‘Did you know there’s a unit there that refurbishes rifles?’ he asked.
 ‘That’s all they do.’